sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/debug.md

       exporters: # exporters
 ```

-Also, do not forget to remove the `filter` processor from your pipeline once the troubleshooting is completed.
+Remove the `filter` processor from your pipeline once the troubleshooting is completed.

 ## Hardware Sentry Exporter for Prometheus